Positive pen power!

 Top tips:

-• Make it big and go outdoors: many boys have a preference to learning outside where they can be active and have lots of space – children need to develop physical muscles in their shoulders, elbows and wrists so the bigger the marks they can make in the early stages, the better
+- Make it big and go outdoors: many boys have a preference to learning outside where they can be active and have lots of space – your child needs to develop physical muscles in their shoulders, elbows and wrists so the bigger the marks they can make in the early stages, the better